sinemmy/extract_zuco_data/README.md

 A robust Python pipeline for extracting and modernizing word-level EEG data from the ZuCo (Zurich Cognitive Language Processing Corpus) dataset.
 This tool converts MATLAB files into organized HDF5 format with preserved sentence context, perfect for EEG-language model alignment research.

+Full extracted data can be found on [ZuCo 2.0 fork on OSF](https://osf.io/wq6ps/)

 ## Features

 - ✅ **Dual Version Support**: Handles both ZuCo 1.0 and ZuCo 2.0 datasets